-Once the Kunstgewerbemuseum, today one of the most important exhibition spaces in Berlin, the Martin-Gropius-Bau is situated on the border between Berlin-Mitte and Kreuzberg.
+Once the Kunstgewerbemuseum, today one of the most important exhibition spaces in Berlin, the Gropius Bau is situated on the border between Berlin-Mitte and Kreuzberg.
 The museum regularly holds art exhibitions.
 Renowned international artists exhibit here.
 The exterior facade of the Renaissance-style building contrasts with an interior that combines the grand with the minimalistic.
 The architecture of the entire building is a magnet for visitors.

 A meeting place for the international art scene